coralblocks/CoralBench/README.md

 - [BubbleSortBenchmark](src/main/java/com/coralblocks/coralbench/example/BubbleSortBenchmark.java)
 - [SleepBenchmark](src/main/java/com/coralblocks/coralbench/example/SleepBenchmark.java)

-## Forcing the HotSpot JVM to optimize at startup (-Xcomp -XX:-TieredCompilation)
+## Forcing the JVM to optimize at startup (-Xcomp -XX:-TieredCompilation)

 By default, the HotSpot JVM will take some time to profile a running Java application for hot spots in the code and then optimize by compiling (to assembly) and inlining these hot spot methods.
 That's great because the HotSpot JVM can surgically and agressively optimize the parts of your program that matter the most instead of taking the AoT (ahead-of-time) approach of compiling and trying to optimize the whole thing. `For example, method inlining is an aggressive form of optimization that usually requires runtime profiling information since inlining everything is impractical/impossible.`